-El Salvador is Central America’s smallest republic and the most densely populated country in the region.
-The 5,900,000 Salvadorenos are one of the most racially mixed populations in the western hemisphere.
+El Salvador is Central America’s smallest republic and the most densely populatedchiefessays country in the region.
+The 5,900,000 Salvadorenos are one of the most buy essay racially mixed populations in the western hemisphere.
 With 94% of its population https://jobitel.com/ considered to be mestizo, El Salvador ranks as having the highest percentage of “multi-racial” population in the Americas.
 The native American population makes up only 5%, those of European ancestry (mainly Spanish, German and English) are 1% of the population and own and control much of the land and economy.
 There are also smaller numbers of Palestinians and Chinese living in the larger cities and towns.
 Many Salvadorans today are unaware of El Salvador’s African heritage and the African contribution made to mestizo culture has often gone unrecognized by Salvadoran scholars.

 A typical encyclopedia entry on El Salvador does not usually mention an African presence in the country.
 During my research I came across one entry that indicated the following regarding the ancestry of the Salvadoran people: “Their ancestors were predominantly Indians – Pipil, or Pokomam Maya, or Lenca – but also have included other strains – colonial African slaves, their Spanish masters, and a sprinkling of more recent immigrants from Europe and the Middle East.
 Except for a few white families who have remained apart, these ancestral groups have become submerged by a mixing of bloodlines”.
 This is one of the more clearly written examples of what the population of El Salvador consists of, that is, a blending of several different racial and ethnic strains forming the population group known in Central America as mestizo (“mixtures”).